crownpku/crownpku.github.io/_posts/2020-02-05-Predictive-Underwriting-A-Technical-Case-Study.md

 # Bottom Line

 Predictive Underwriting is a big topic covering much more topics than this blog can include, things like secure data exchange and modelling, model interpretation, deployment and integration, model updates etc. This blog is simply some personal experience from a client project as a technical case study.
-Feel free to drop an email at guan_wang@swissre.com if you have any questions regarding this blog.